Christian Dierstein, Baldur Brönnimann / Basel Sinfonietta

 Aleksandr Lazarevich Lokshin (Александр Лазаревич Локшин, 1920 – 1987) is a Russian composer who grew up in Biysk, in the Altai Region (Western Siberia).
 Throughout his life, he (unwillingly, for sure!) kept an outsider position.
 This started early on, when his parents were classified as capitalists.
 The family moved to Novosibirsk where at least he could profit from excellent teachers that had been exiled from Moscow and Saint-Petersburg.
 In 1936, Lokshin moved to Moscow, where soon he became a pupil to Nikolai Myaskovsky (1881 – 1950).
 Sadly, his diploma work was refused for ideological reasons.

-In WWII, he returned to Novosibirsk, where he managed to catch some attention, when Evgeny Mravinsky (1903 – 1988) conducted one of his works with his Leningrad Symphony Orchestra.
+In WWII, he returned to Novosibirsk, where he managed to catch some attention, when Evgeny Mravinsky (1903 – 1988) conducted one of his works with his Leningrad Philharmonic Orchestra.
 This helped his return back to Moscow.
 Sadly, he fell prey to further (politically motivated) accusations in 1948, and then again after Stalin’s death in 1953.
 That severely ruined Lokshin’s reputation.
 This went to the point where even highly reputed conductors such as Gennady Rozhdestvensky (1931 – 2018) would refuse to perform his works.